aandradebio/V2IDA/README.md

 ### Credits

-This pipeline was developed by [Andrade, AAS](https://github.com/aandradebio) (aandrade@lncc.br) at the National Laboratory for Scientific Computing - Bioinformatic Laboratory (LABINFO), with contributions from [SOARES, AER](https://github.com/aersoares81).
+This pipeline was developed by [Andrade, AAS](https://github.com/aandradebio) (aandrade@lncc.br) at the National Laboratory for Scientific Computing - Bioinformatic Laboratory (LABINFO), with contributions from [Soares, AER](https://github.com/aersoares81).

 ANDRADE, AAS; SOARES, AER; ALMEIDA, LGP; PESTANA, CP; AQUINO, CL; MEDEIROS, MA; VASCONCELOS, ATR.
 Testing the genomic stability of the Brazilian Yellow Fever vaccine strain using next-generation sequencing data.
 (IN PRESS)